01rabbit/KaliPAKU/README.md

 ## How to use

-1. If you want to scan using Nmap, start KaliPAKU and activate the KaliPAKU menu.
+1. To scan with Nmap, start KaliPAKU and activate the KaliPAKU menu.
+The magic number to type is "4649".
+The magic number is "4649", which means "greetings" in Japanese.
     ![KaliPAKU Menu](https://user-images.githubusercontent.com/16553787/200162700-e34f1a4d-14f3-4b47-8cf4-0fd454158026.png)
 2. Then enter the magic number "1022" if you want to perform an Intense Scan of Nmap(It takes only about 0.5 seconds to transition to this screen)
    ![nmap](https://user-images.githubusercontent.com/16553787/200163893-d712c21e-da9c-460c-91d3-1f39a363e5f0.png)

-3. You will then be asked for the IP address of the target and enter it.
+3. You will then be prompted to enter the IP address of the destination.
     ![nmap2](https://user-images.githubusercontent.com/16553787/200163894-cb256bf1-1ddf-46ca-a3b0-acfd83a120fb.png)
 4. Then, press "2" for "Yes" after the final confirmation if it is OK.
 This completes the process.
 Now wait for the result.